Raanaa/Docker_chat/README.md

  chat's messages count = 1

 #### 6. get chat's messages
-it takes application's token and return all chats belong to that application I
+it takes application's token as a parameter and return all chats belong to that application

-			 curl -X GET \
+			 $ curl -X GET \
     'http://localhost:3000/chats/messages?chat_num=1&token=AnY5Zy6oAKN8PLSa4AUYhtDi' \

  you will get a response like that